 Lavender is the perfect option for getting a better night's rest.
-With it’s calming properties its no wonder why so many manufacturers market lavender-scented bedtime products—from bubble baths to lotions.
-Simply diffuse the oil in your bedroom, blend it into a carrier oil or lotion and apply topically, or add a few drops to your evening bath.
+With it’s calming properties, it’s no wonder why so many manufacturers market lavender-scented bedtime products like bubble baths and lotions.
+Simply diffuse the oil in your bedroom, add a few drops to your evening bath, or blend it into a carrier oil or lotion and apply topically.

 Lavender Oil for Skin and Hair

-Incorporate lavender into your skincare routine.
-The gentle oil is often used for soothing the skin, and helping with many skin care concerns.
-Combine lavender oil with a carrier oil and use it to nourish and hydrate both skin and hair.
+Incorporate Lavender Essential Oil into your skincare routine.
+Many people use this gentle oil to soothe the skin and help with many skin care concerns.
+Combine Lavender Oil with a carrier oil, and use it to nourish and hydrate both skin and hair.

 Lavender Oil for the Home

-Like ancient people and English royalty found, Lavender Essential Oil is great to add to your cleaning repertoire.
-Banish odors in your home or car.
-Add a few drops of lavender oil to a diffuser, on a cotton ball, or into a spray bottle with distilled water to freshen a closet or your sheets.
-Add a few drops to a washcloth and toss it in the dryer to infuse clothing with the pleasing floral fragrance.
-Revitalize your gym bag or yoga mat with a lavender spray.
+Just as ancient people and English royalty found, Lavender Essential Oil is great to add to your cleaning repertoire.
+Use it to banish odors in your home or car.
+Add a few drops of Lavender Oil to a diffuser, on a cotton ball, or into a spray bottle with distilled water to freshen a closet or your sheets.
+Add a few drops to a washcloth, and toss it in the dryer to infuse clothing with the pleasing floral fragrance.
+Revitalize your gym bag or yoga mat with a Lavender Essential Oil spray.
 The possibilities for home use are endless.

-Lavender oil by itself, or in combination with another oil (and a carrier oil) like peppermint, may help with migraine support.
-A 2012 study, published in European Neurology, found that the inhalation of Lavender Essential Oil to bring a safe and effective sense of relief and wellbeing.
-It is also incredibly useful on aching joints or overworked muscles.
+Lavender Essential Oil by itself, or in combination with another oil like peppermint and a carrier oil, may help with migraine support.
+A 2012 study, published in European Neurology, found that inhaling Lavender Essential Oil brought a safe and effective sense of relief and wellbeing.
+Lavender Essential Oil is also incredibly useful on aching joints or overworked muscles.

 LAVENDER OIL ORIGIN